 “What’s your damage Heather…… Do I look like mother Teresa? … Let’s go get a slushie”

-If you haven’t seen Heathers what rock do you live under?
-Cliché but true, this is practically the cultural FOUNDATION for every ‘evil popular girls vs the outsider’ movie ever made.
+If you haven’t seen Heathers, what rock do you live under?
+Cliché but true, this is practically the cultural FOUNDATION for the ‘evil popular girls vs the outsider’ trope.
 It’s set in high school except the cool new trend isn’t a new handbag, wearing pink on Wednesdays or getting booty implants; it’s killing yourself.
 Or so it would seem.
 It’s a black comedy at it’s finest and it isn’t apologetic about it.
 Revenge starts slow but ends up with a body count- and Veronica’s teen angst bullshit is the weapon of choice.
-Also… it’s eighties instead of nineties but let’s just turn a blind eye or two this time.
+Also… it’s eighties instead of nineties but let’s just turn a blind eye (or two) one last time.

-This movie masquerades as a light hearted sit com but is actually quite deep.
+This movie masquerades as a light-hearted sit com but it actually tries to be kind of deep.
 Two modern teens are trapped in a black and white world that is indoctrinated with the all-American values of the fifties; everything appears Edenic.
 Picture perfect.
 However, colour creeps into the darkness and their alternate universe expands into more than just a street lined with white picket fences and a school yard.
-As freedom, art, creativity, lust and love intoxicate society’s minds, the ‘pleasantness’ is challenged; the conservatives who oppose it burn pages of no longer empty books, smash stained glass windows and ostracise the now ‘coloured’ people in a way clearly symbolic of fascism and the Jim Crow era.
+As freedom, art, creativity, lust and love intoxicate society’s minds, the ‘pleasantness’ is challenged; the ‘conservatives’ who oppose it burn pages of no longer empty books, smash stained glass windows and ostracise the now ‘coloured’ people in a way clearly symbolic of both fascism and the Jim Crow era.
 The film is “a fable about the conflict between the free-thinking liberal heirs of the Sixties and the right-wing adherents of religious fundamentalism who wish to restore an innocent prelapsarian America that never really existed” (The Guardian).
-The fortunate fall~ felix culpa~ has never been so nineties.
+The ‘fortunate fall’ (felix culpa) has never been so nineties.

 10. Poison Ivy

 Guilty pleasure at its finest, Ivy is death in succubus form.
-It begins with the dynamic between a tom boyish introvert and a femme fatale willing to worm her way into the family through means of seduction and murder.
+The film begins by portraying the dysfunctional dynamic between a tom boyish introvert and a femme fatale willing to worm her way into a rich family by means of seduction and murder.
 There are brinks of light moments but, at its core, every Poison Ivy movie (there are three) ends as a psychological thriller.
 The complex antagonist is never straight-forwardly the bad guy; she is sly, sultry and deliciously wicked.

 11. Empire Records